FrankenBunny/marquee-rental-webapp/README.md

 Issue: Display users on dedicated page on the frontend
 Solution: Create re-usable script for fetching, then use script to fetch data and display on page.
 Why: Changes to the API endpoint (for example due to introducing authorization), does not require multiple scripts to be altered.
 Instead only the script dedicatetd for fetching requires updating.

+### TDD and running tests
+Currently the backend is being implemented using TDD.
+The tests have been separated into two categories, unit and integration.
+The integration tests require containers to be live, while unit tests can be executed using mocking behaviour.
+Unit tests at the current state mostly verifies the error handling, implemented with the purpose of limiting the number of errornous calls to the database.

+The tests can be automatically executed by running the [script](/tests/run-api-test.sh).
+Selecting on of the availables modes:

+`./run-api-test.sh [mode]`
+1. **full**: Executes both integration and unit tests.
+2. **integration**
+3. **unit**
+4. **lint**: Lints the project using eslint.

+>[!NOTE]
+> The script returns 0 if all tests succeed and 1 if not.
+These results may be used in CICD pipeline to prevent code with failed tests from being pushed to production.

+>[!NOTE]
+> The script returns 0 if all lint succeed and 1 if not.
+These results may be used in CICD pipeline to prevent code that did not pass the lint to be pushed to production.

 #### Issues